-- To conform to this Profile, participating staff and equipment ("Actors") shall support each activity assigned to them in Table 1 in Section 3.
-Activities represent steps in the chain of preparing for and generating biomarker values (e.g., product validation, system calibration, patient preparation, image acquisition, image analysis, etc.). - To support an activity, the actor shall conform to the requirements (indicated by "shall language") listed in the Specifications table of the activity.
+To conform to this Profile, participating staff and equipment ("Actors") shall support each activity assigned to them in Section 3 and in the Checklist.
+Activities represent steps in the chain of preparing for and generating biomarker values (e.g., product validation, system calibration, patient preparation, image acquisition, image analysis, etc.).

+To support an activity, the Actor shall conform to the requirements (indicated by "shall language") listed in the Specifications table of the activity.
 Each activity has a dedicated subsection in Section 3.